 I was likely born in the wild in the early 1970s.
 Infant wild chimps were captured by killing the baby’s mother and possibly other family members.
 I arrived at Holloman Air Force Base in Alamogordo, NM in 1976, and was immediately placed into research.
 Two years later, I was shipped to a laboratory in Maryland, where I remained for four years before being sent back to Holloman AFB.
 Eventually, my custody was transferred to the Coulston Foundation, a private research lab in Alamogordo.
 I was used repeatedly in invasive research protocols for the next twenty years.

 In 2002, Save the Chimps took over the Coulston Foundation, where they found me living in isolation in the area they called “The Dungeon.”
 I found it difficult to live with other chimps, due to my years of isolation.
-I do best with females, and am a resident of the Special Needs Building where I enjoy spending time with Millie and Iris.
+I do best with females, and am a resident of the Special Needs Building where I live with a small group of chimpanzees.